-Orange County Community Emergency Response Team (CERT) Mutual Aid Program Wins FEMA Community Preparedness Award
+Orange County Community Emergency Response Team Mutual Aid Program

 Newport Beach was one of nine cities that formed the Orange County CERT Mutual Aid Program (CMAP) in 2005.
-Today, the CMAP is a collaborative effort among 24 municipal CERT programs to improve CERT volunteer training and response to mutual aid requests.
+Today, the CMAP is a collaborative effort among 24-municipal CERT programs to improve CERT volunteer training and response to mutual aid requests.
 The trainings cover a variety of disaster response topics including, damage assessment, radio communications, triage, the incident command system and more.

-The awards highlight innovative local practices and achievements by recognizing individuals and organizations that have made outstanding contributions toward making their communities safer, stronger, better prepared, and more resilient.
-The Fire Department is continuously proud of the CERT program and is especially grateful for the dedication and commitment of the volunteers.
+The award highlights innovative local practices and achievements by recognizing individuals and organizations that have made outstanding contributions toward making communities safer, stronger, better prepared, and more resilient.
+The City of Newport Beach is proud of the CERT program and is especially grateful for the dedication and commitment of its volunteers.